First Generation Program

 Approximately 75 students are selected each academic year for the Wayne M. Densch First Generation Scholarship Program.
 This need-based program provides students with scholarship of $750 per semester (Fall and Spring terms) for two years to attend Seminole State.

 To qualify for the Scholarship Program, students must:

 - Be identified as a first-generation college student (neither parent has received a bachelor's degree);

 - Be identified as a first-time-in-college student (have not previously attended college);

 - Demonstrate financial need (as determined by the FAFSA);

 - Agree to participate in cohort activities per semester.

-The First Generation Freshmen Program is provided in part by a generous gift from Wayne M. Densch Charities.
-For more information visit the First Generation Freshmen website or call 407.708.2897.
+The First Generation Scholarship Program is provided in part by a generous gift from Wayne M. Densch Charities.
+For more information, visit the First Generation Program website or call 407.708.2897.